gethinode/hinode/content/post/reducing-screen-clutter-and-improving-ux-with-conditional-components-in-salesforce.md

   "date": "2021-08-13T15:43:13-07:00",
-  "title": "Reducing Screen Clutter and Improving UX with Conditional Components in Salesforce", "Slug": "quickly-easily-and-securely-create-word-documents-in-salesforce-introducing-mambo-merge", "description": "User experience is one of the biggest contributors to adoption, understanding, and platform success.
-And, with a system like Salesforce...", "tags": ["ux", "salesforce", "tutorial", "page layout"], "author":
+  "title": "Reducing Screen Clutter and Improving UX with Conditional Components in Salesforce", "Slug": "quickly-easily-and-securely-create-word-documents-in-salesforce-introducing-mambo-merge", "description": "User experience is one of the biggest contributors to adoption, understanding, and platform success.", "tags": ["ux", "salesforce", "tutorial", "page layout"], "author":
     {